 We welcome calls anytime.
 Call Leslie at 806-202-2176

 - Research them.
 Look up their website, facebook page, other forms of social media and the owners that are listed.
 If something does not match up watch out.

 - Look at reviews on the seller or breeders’ Facebook or Google accounts.
 Unfortunately, if they can make a website they can probably create fake reviews.

-Fell free to check us out on Facebook at Harman Corgis
+Feel free to check us out on Facebook and Instagram at Harman Corgis

 - Ask the breeder for references.
 Legitimate breeders will be happy to get you in touch with previous buyers, their veterinarian or breed associations such as AKC, past buyers or their veterinarian. .